How to Sign Over a Check

 Alternatives to signing your check over

-If signing over a check feels too complicated, there are other options to consider.
+If signing over a check feels too complicated or the recipient’s bank doesn’t accept third-party checks, there are other options to consider.

-You can deposit the check into your own bank account and then send the money to the intended recipient using a method such as sending a payment with Zelle®, with a new check or via electronic transfer.
-You can also wait until you have time to go to the bank and cash the check yourself or download your bank’s mobile app, which may allow you to deposit checks online.
+You can deposit the check into your own bank account and then send the money to the intended recipient via Zelle®, a new check or an electronic transfer.

 When does it make sense to sign over a check?